How to get touch with us over the festive period

 They do not protect any features that are made to fit or are dependent on the appearance of another article, known as ‘must fit’ and ‘must match’ exceptions.

 A design must simply be “original”.
-This term is not defined in the CDPA, but a design is not original if it is a commonplace in the design field in question at the time of its creation.
-This introduces some requirement for the design to be novel.
+This term is not defined in the CDPA, but a design is not original if it is commonplace in the design field in question at the time of its creation.
+This introduces some requirements for the design to be novel.

 Find out more